Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 "Well... have you heard of *e*?"

-*FIN.*
+### The code

-*...to  see this story reenacted in real life, watch [this video](https://www.youtube.com/watch?v=M34TO71SKGk) (Physics Girl, "Calculating Pi with Darts").*
+To see what this story would look like in real life, watch [this video](https://www.youtube.com/watch?v=M34TO71SKGk) (Physics Girl, "Calculating Pi with Darts").

-*...to learn more about the maths behind the story, read on.*

-### Story as code
-This story was inspired by exercise 3.5 of the computer science textbook, *Structure and Interpretation of Computer Programs*.
+The story was inspired by exercise 3.5 of the computer science textbook, *Structure and Interpretation of Computer Programs*.
 It asks you to estimate π using a Monte Carlo algorithm, which just means repeating a simulation a bunch of times.
 In this section, we're gonna solve the exercise using Common Lisp, from the Lisp family of programming languages.
 Basic programming knowledge is assumed.
 If you don't care about programming, skip to the next section for some juicy maths.

 First, we define the radius as a constant. `defparameter` is the keyword for defining variables. `+r+` is the name of the constant, which, as described in the story, has a value of 1/2.
 By convention, constant names are surrounded by '+'.